asimyildiz/flyem/README.md

 - ./bin/logstash -f logstash.conf

 After logstash started working correctly, we can run the gradle task "bootRun" to start testing our ELK stack.\
-We can just call our /greeting service and then check the logs from "logs/application.log" file.\
+We can just call our services where we integrate ELK stack and then check the logs from "logs/application.log" file.\
 We can also see the logs from logstash and elasticsearch running instances from terminals.\

 # display logs from kibana